ThomasMarotta/TP2_DockerCompose_Front/README.md

 # TP Docker COMPOSE

-This project is a database part of TP2 Docker compose
+This project is a frontend part of TP2 Docker compose

 ## The other repositories of this project are :
 - [Database](https://github.com/ThomasMarotta/TP2_DockerCompose_DB)